LedgerInvesting/ledger-analytics/docs/source/user-guide/manual-ata.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Although there are no parameters to estimate in the model, the API still follows the convention of other development models.
-The ``ManualAta`` model is "fit" using the following API call:
+The ``ManualATA`` model is "fit" using the following API call:

 .. code-block:: python

     model = client.development_model.create(
         triangle=...,
         name="example_name",
-        model_type="ManualAta",
+        model_type="ManualATA",
         config={ # default model_config
             "ata_factors": [...],
             "loss_definition": "paid",